Natalie Yip, M.D.

 Associate Director, Medical Intensive Care Units and Medical Critical Care Service

 Dr. Natalie Yip is the Associate Director of the Medical Intensive Care Units and the Medical Critical Care Service, and an Assistant Professor of Medicine at Columbia University Medical Center.
 She earned her undergraduate degree from Harvard University and her MD from Columbia University College of P&S. She completed her residency and fellowship training at Columbia University Medical Center where she served as chief fellow.
-Dr. Yip devotes much time on education, working on the continued development of resident and fellow critical care education and is also actively engaged in COPD and critical care outcomes research.
-With a particular interest in the role of information technology in improving patient care, she serves as the Critical Care IT Liaison for the hospital and is very involved in multiple hospital committees and initiatives with a global focus on improving quality of care in the ICUs and beyond.
+With a particular interest in the role of information technology in improving patient care, Dr. Yip serves as the Critical Care IT Liaison for the hospital and is very involved in multiple hospital committees and initiatives with a global focus on improving quality of care in the ICUs and beyond.
+Additionally Dr. Yip continues to devote much time on education and is also actively engaged in critical care outcomes research.

 Education and Training